 DE&I in healthcare is multi-faceted.
 As designers, we are constantly asking ourselves questions like: “Who is this solution leaving behind?
 What does this look like for a person experiencing X?”
 Designing for healthcare means we have a responsibility to create experiences that promote equity and include those who are typically excluded.

-But there’s much more to be done.
-In 2022, we’re developing best practices for doing research with specific patient groups, setting guidelines for inclusive UX copy and understanding more about the demographics of our patient population.
+But there’s much more to be done, including developing best practices for doing research with specific patient groups, setting guidelines for inclusive UX copy and understanding more about the demographics of our patient population.
 At Cedar, we’re always considering and re-evaluating our design choices.
 Because what we build can have a huge impact on someone’s healthcare journey.